cf-lms/cadet-parser/README.md

 Cadet Parser gives you a function that will read a string and return to you a course object generated from that file.

 1. String: A string from a markdown file that matches the structure listed below.
-2. Start Date: Provide a Start Date for the Course.
+2. Start Date(OPTIONAL): Provide a Start Date for the Course.
 If none is provide it will default to today.
 It must be provided as a JavaScript Date Object.
 3. Callback: Allows this to run asyncrously with a node style callback.
 It returns error as the first argument and data as the second argument.
 Error should be null and Data should be the course object.

 ```